gadget-man/iparcelboxHA/README.md

 There is a Lovelace custom card related to this component, available at [https://github.com/gadget-man/iparcelbox-card](https://github.com/gadget-man/iparcelbox-card).

 ## iParcelBox Premium Subscription
-An iParcelBox Premium subscription is required to connect your iParcelBox device to Home Assistant.
-More details can be found at https://www.iparcelbox.com/faqs/#premium
+UPDATED: an iParcelBox Premium subscription is no longer required to connect your iParcelBox device to Home Assistant.
+If you have an existing iParcelBox and it won't connect, please contact support@iparcelbox.com and we will enable this for you.

 ## Contributions are welcome!